rhanmiano/the-starred-ph/README.md

 ### Rate limit and caching

-To avoid excessive calls to Github's Graphql API, query results are being cached to user's browser using session storage.
+To avoid excessive calls to Github's GraphQL API, query results are being cached to user's browser using session storage.

 ## What's next?